Is Dark Chocolate a Healthy Food?

 The research part began quite simply.
 Over the past 30 years, companies like Barry Callebaut, Hershey's, Mars and Nestle have invested millions of dollars into scientific studies and research grants on the benefits of cocoa.
 Since the research is privately funded, studies were designed to show the maximum benefit of cocoa consumption.
 Any studies that show problems, don't have to be released.
 Because remember, it's privately funded.

-When VOX Media did an analysis of 100 studies funded by the Mars company, they found 98% reported positive results.
+When VOX Media analyzed 100 studies funded by the Mars company, they found 98% reported positive results.
 Only 2% were neutral or negative.
 That creates a bias of information available for science and health writers.
 Most of the articles focus on the same limited range of information, how cocoa can help reduce stress and decrease the risk of a heart attack.
 What's missing from all those positive studies are comparisons of what researchers gave subjects, versus what people were actually eating.

 In many studies, subjects were given unsweetened cocoa, not processed dark chocolate in the form of candy bars.
-There were no studies comparing the mood altering benefits of chocolate with mindful meditation or other relaxation techniques.
+There were no studies comparing the mood-altering benefits of chocolate with mindful meditation or other relaxation techniques.
 There were no studies giving subjects a chocolate bar a day to see if they did better than anyone who avoided those chocolate indulgences.
-In fact, studies comparing bits of chocolate to other healthy food options are almost entirely absent.
+Studies comparing bits of chocolate to other healthy food options are almost entirely absent.